 Author contributions: Soldera J and Brandão A contributed to study concept and design, and drafting of the manuscript; Soldera J, Camazzola F and Rodríguez S contributed to acquisition of data, analysis and interpretation of data; Soldera J contributed to statistical analysis; Brandão A contributed to study supervision; all authors contributed to critical revision of the manuscript for important intellectual content.

 Conflict-of-interest statement: Dr. Soldera has nothing to disclose.

-PRISMA 2009 Checklist statement: Actually, hence this is a meta-analysis of observational studies, a MOOSE checklist is the right one to be used.
-I have uploaded a MOOSE checklist instead.